wilmoth77/Silverback---WP/README.md

 ## Installation

 Install a copy of WordPress on your localhost.
-Cd into your themes folder with and create a new, empty theme folder.
 ```
 cd /var/www/YourWordPressInstallation/wp-content/themes
 ```